-The authors of the study argue that Qualcomm led a shifted cycle of preparation for the announcement of new iPhone models, which did not allow the company to increase revenue in the second quarter.
-This allowed Broadcom to unwittingly seize the initiative in the quest for leadership among integrated circuit developers in terms of revenue.
+The study's authors claim that Qualcomm has been experiencing a staggered release cycle for new models. iPhone, which prevented the company from achieving a stronger revenue increase in the second quarter.
+This allowed Broadcom to unwittingly seize the initiative in its quest for revenue leadership among integrated circuit developers.

 NVIDIA demonstrated impressive revenue growth dynamics, which increased it by 47,1% over the year.
 The accession of Mellanox contributed to this to a large extent, although NVIDIA's own progress in this direction cannot be denied.
 AMD in terms of revenue growth took second place after NVIDIA, increasing the corresponding figure by 26,2% compared to last year, but this did not allow it to move above the fifth position in the top ten developers.